 Is Breast Implant Illness Real?
 Doctors Discuss Symptoms and Recovery

-A small but vocal group of plastic surgeons believes that these women’s concerns are merited, at least in some cases.
-However, major plastic surgery organizations and many practicing surgeons disagree, and the FDA has not issued any statements in support of these women’s claims.
+A small, but vocal, group of plastic surgeons believes that the concerns over breast implant illness (BII) are merited, at least in some cases.
+However, major plastic surgery organizations and many practicing surgeons disagree, and the US Food and Drug Administration (FDA) has not issued any statements in support of these women’s claims.

 We interviewed three experts, each with different opinions on the subject, to help you sift through the confusion.
 Here is what they told us.

-According to this organization, breast implant illness is a “global epidemic that can cause anything from fibromyalgia and lyme disease to autoimmune disorders.”
+According to this organization, BII is a “global epidemic that can cause anything from fibromyalgia and lyme disease to autoimmune disorders.”

 - Ear ringing